On the Integrality Gap of the Subtour LP for the 1,2-TSP: Better bounds if the optimal solution is an F2M

-We remark that the ratio of $\frac76$ in Theorem~\ref{thm:tour76} is achieved if every 1-path contains just one edge of cost 1, and all cycle edges have cost 1.
-However, in such a case, we could find another optimal F2M solution by removing the 1-path with endpoints in two different odd cycles of edges with $x(e)=\frac 12$, increasing the $x$-value on the four cycle edges incident on its endpoints to 1, and then alternating between setting the $x$-value to 0 and 1 around the cycles.
+We remark that the ratio of $\tfrac76$ in Theorem~\ref{thm:tour76} is achieved if every 1-path contains just one edge of cost 1, and all cycle edges have cost 1.
+However, in such a case, we could find another optimal F2M solution of the same cost, which has fewer cycle edges: If we have a 1-path of cost 1 with endpoints in two different odd cycles of edges with $x(e)=\tfrac 12$, we can obtain the alternative solution by removing the 1-path, and increasing the $x$-value on the four cycle edges incident on its endpoints to 1, and then alternating between setting the $x$-value to 0 and 1 around the cycles.
 Now, since the cycles are odd, the degree constraints are again satisfied.
 The objective value does not increase because we only change the $x$-value on edges of cost 1.
+For a 1-path of cost 1 with endpoints in the same odd cycle, the cycle gives us two paths between the endpoints, one of odd length and one of even length.
+We can alternate increasing and decreasing the $x$-value by $\tfrac12$ on the odd-length path and finally decrease the $x$-value for the 1-path to $\tfrac12$, to obtain a new F2M solution of the same cost with fewer cycle edges.
+We note that these modifications may increase the number of components of the F2M solution.

-We will call an F2M solution {\it canonical}, if there exists no 1-path of cost 1, for which the endpoints are in different odd cycles, and the four cycle edges incident on the endpoints all have cost 1.

-If the F2M solution is canonical {\it and} 2-connected, we can improve the analysis in Theorem~\ref{thm:tour76} to show the following. \begin{theorem} There exists a tour of cost at most $\frac {10}9$ times the cost of a 2-connected canonical F2M solution if $c(i,j)\in \{1,2\}$ for all $i,j$. \end{theorem} \begin{proof} We adapt the final paragraph of the proof of Theorem~\ref{thm:tour76}.
-As before, the cost of the tour is at most $c(P)+\frac23k + \frac13p+\frac13z$.
-However, since the F2M solution $x$ is 2-connected, $z=0$: if there is a 1-path connecting two nodes connected by a cycle edge $\{i,j\}$, then $\{i,j\}$ defines a cut in $x$ with only two cycle edges crossing the cut, and hence $x$ is not 2-connected.
+This motivates the following definition.
+We call an F2M solution {\it canonical}, if all edges in the support have cost 1 and all 1-paths contain at least two edges.
+If a canonical F2M solution is connected, we can improve the analysis in Theorem~\ref{thm:tour76} to show the following. \begin{theorem} There exists a tour of cost at most $\tfrac {10}9$ times the cost of a connected canonical F2M solution if $c(i,j)\in \{1,2\}$ for all $i,j$. \end{theorem} \begin{proof} We adapt the final paragraph of the proof of Theorem~\ref{thm:tour76}.
+As before, the cost of the tour is at most $c(P)+\tfrac23k + \tfrac13p+\tfrac13z$.
+However, since all cycle edges have cost 1, $p=0$ and $z=0$.
+The cost of the tour is thus at most $c(P)+\tfrac23k$.